Island Trees High School

 Island Trees High School is a coeducational public high school serving students in ninth grade through twelfth grade, in Levittown, New York, United States, 31.0 miles east of Manhattan.
 It is a part of the Island Trees Union Free School District.
 The school offers various clubs, electives, and AP courses.
 Island Trees High School serves portions of Levittown, Bethpage and Seaford.

+Statistics

 As of the 2016–17 school year, the school had an enrollment of 746 students and 59 classroom teachers (on a full-time equivalent basis), for a student–teacher ratio of 12.74:1.
 There were 145 students (19.4% of enrollment) eligible for free lunch under the National School Lunch Act and 38 (5% of students) eligible for reduced-cost lunch.
 The dropout rate was 1%.